dfds/dojo/workshops/Kubernetes/katas/1/kata/README.md

 `-f .\solution_deployments.yml` -f point to the filename, directory or URL containing our "resource manifest" files.

 ### 6. Verify that Web API deployment is created
-`kubectl describe deployment api-backend`
+`kubectl describe deployment api-deployment`

 Just to explain: <br/>
 `kubectl describe` - Instructs the Kubernetes CLI to fetch metadata related to one or more resources via the API Server. <br/>
 `deployment api-backend` - Indicates that we want to work with the deployment objects named "api-backend"

 ## 7. Verify that MVC deployment is created
-`kubectl describe deployment mvc-frontend`
+`kubectl describe deployment mvc-deployment`